-Essentially, when you're feeling anxious, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
-However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is compromised and symptoms of digestive upset such as bloating may occur.
+Essentially, when you're feeling anxious or stressed, your brain goes into a ''Fight or flight'' mode and stops your body from properly digesting food until things get back to ''normal''.
+However, when you're in a stressed state for a long time you never fully come out of that ''Fight or Flight'' mode, which means your digestive system is always compromised and symptoms of digestive upset such as bloating may occur.
 Continue reading to find out what is happening in our gastrointestinal tract when we are stressed.

 Abdominal symptoms frequently occur in those with conditions associated with the CNS such as depression, anxiety disorder, migraine, epilepsy and autism.
 With many of the drugs used to treat these conditions also producing gastrointestinal side affects5.
 Read more about the link between gut health and autism.

 Vice versa, psychological distress is often linked with gastritis, ulcers, IBS and inflammatory bowel disease.
-With stress also widely thought to contribute to the common gut disorders including gastritis, food intolerance and celiac disease6.
+With stress also widely thought to contribute towards many common gut disorders including gastritis, food intolerance and celiac disease6.